jeff5/very-slow-jython/docs/src/site/sphinx/architecture/interpreter-structure.rst

 A Java application uses a Java library.
 The implementor of that library chose to use Python.
-This is not visible in the API, but objects handled through their Java API are defined in Python.
+This is not visible in the API, but objects handled through their Java API get their behaviour in Python.

 A second interpreter is also in use somehow, and is going to manipulate objects from the library.